 Facts Worth Sharing

-- The next total solar eclipse will pass over Antarctica and the Southern Ocean on 4 December 2021.
+- The next total solar eclipse will pass over East Timor, Indonesia, and parts of Australia on April 20, 2023.

 - There are six upcoming total solar eclipses in the 2020s.